 Many of us will be traveling for the holidays, which reminds me how easy it used to be when my son was a baby and I was breastfeeding.

-For plus sizes, we follow a standard U.S. plus chart as well.
-We have learned that someone who considers themselves a XXL (in misses) is not a 2X (plus).
-The best way for you to determine your size is to measure your band size (right under your chest), the smallest part of your waist, and your hips and follow the chart.
+Plus Sizes: We follow a standard U.S. plus chart.
+Our plus sizes range from 1X-3X.
+NOTE: Someone who considers themselves an XXL (in misses) is not a 2X (in plus).
+An XXL in misses is a size 1X in plus sizing.
+The best way for you to determine your size is to measure your band size (right under your chest), the smallest part of your waist, hips, and follow the chart.

-If you have any further questions regarding size, don’t hesitate to contact us at, email@example.com! :)
+If you have any questions, please don’t hesitate to contact us! firstname.lastname@example.org

 The model below is a true XS (size 2 and 32C).
 Notice how much room she has in the hips.
 You can also see the difference between the two sizes.
 The small is much baggier.